Note

 Create the following two custom roles that are assigned in later steps.
 You can use the permissions listed in the following JSON templates to create the custom roles using the Azure portal, Azure CLI, Azure PowerShell, or other Azure tools.

-property with appropriate scope values for your directory, such as a subscription in which your API Management instance is deployed.
+When configuring the custom roles, update the AssignableScopes property with appropriate scope values for your directory, such as a subscription in which your API Management instance is deployed.

-API Management Configuration API Access Validator Service Role
+API Management Configuration API Access Validator Service role

 {